Katie Scott (soccer)

-Katharine Lillian Scott (born June 20, 2007) is an American professional soccer player who plays as a defender for the Kansas City Current of the National Women's Soccer League (NWSL).
-She played one season of college soccer for the Penn State Nittany Lions.
+Katharine Lillian Scott (born June 20, 2007) is an American professional soccer player who plays as a right back or midfielder for the Kansas City Current of the National Women's Soccer League (NWSL).
+She played college soccer for the Penn State Nittany Lions for one season.
 She won bronze with the United States at the 2024 FIFA U-17 Women's World Cup.

 Early life and college career

 Scott was raised in Fairview, Pennsylvania, the only daughter of Karen and Nick Scott, and has three older brothers.
 She comes from a family of many Penn State alumni, including her parents who played for the men's soccer and women's gymnastics teams.
 Scott played club soccer as a right winger or center forward for Internationals SC, the nearest ECNL team despite being two hours away in Ohio, where she was a three-time ECNL All-American and two-time United Soccer Coaches All-American.
 She attended Fairview High School, where she played for the basketball team but not the soccer team.
 She committed to Penn State over offers from other top programs like North Carolina and Virginia and graduated from high school one year early to start college at the age of 17.